vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

 If you are deploying vSphere Integrated Containers 1.4.3 or later, by default the vSphere Integrated Containers plug-in for the vSphere Client is installed automatically.
 The installer installs the following plug-ins:

 - A plug-in for the HTML5 vSphere Client on vCenter Server 6.5 and 6.7.
 The HTML5 plug-in allows you to to deploy and interact with virtual container hosts (VCHs) directly in the vSphere Client.

+  **IMPORTANT**: If you use vSphere 6.7 update 1 or later, you must use vSphere Integrated Containers 1.4.3 or later.
+Due to significant changes in the HTML5 vSphere Client in version 6.7 update 1, previous versions of the vSphere Integrated Containers plug-in for the vSphere Client might not work with that version.
+Only version 1.4.3 has been verified with vSphere 6.7 update 1.
 - A basic informational plug-in for the Flex-based vSphere Web Client on vCenter Server 6.0.

 If you are installing a version of vSphere Integrated Containers that pre-dates 1.4.3, you must install the plug-in manually.